punkscience/woww/README.md

-# woww
+# Simple Object Server

-A web-based tool to keep track of who's on what, for how long and when.
+I needed a generic server I could use for app and tool for user authentication and JSON data storage.